Workshop Leaders

 Hannah Park

 Mummy, maker and mayhem curator.
-Hannah has a background in Arts and an huge interest in crafts.
-She has recently started working with children showing them there's a real joy and sense of achievement to be had in creating something for themselves.
+Hannah has a background in Arts and a huge interest in crafts.
+She enjoys working with children, showing them there's a real joy and sense of achievement to be had in creating something for themselves.

 Joy Parker